 A delivery driver got stuck in a client’s driveway during the Texas storm.
-They took her in for five days.
+The couple took her in for five days.

 Timmons texted the client inside the house that she was stuck in the driveway.
 Homeowner Doug Condon quickly came outside.

 Condon tried to help free her car, even sprinkling birdseed to get some traction, but the car wouldn’t budge.
-They realized it was useless, said Timmons.
+They realized it was useless, Timmons said.

 Condon and his wife, Nina Richardson, told Timmons to come inside and get warm while she called AAA and several towing companies.